 Major transactions such as selling your business may also need help from a corporate finance specialist.
-You’ll find guidance on selling your business in our ‘Exit strategies’ section.

 You need to think through the company’s objectives and your own personal objectives.
 For example, if you plan to retire and pass your business to your family, you need to consider issues such as whether your children are really the best people to run the business.
 You may need legal advice to help you manage conflicts between your personal objectives and responsibilities as a director.